Sarthak-code360/gRPC_ChatServer/README.md

 yarn install
 ```

-### Runs the gRPC server
+## Usage
+Instructions for running the project.

 ```
+# Start the gRPC server
 yarn start
 ```

-### Runs the client

 ```
+# Runs out the client
 yarn client
 ```

 #### Note:
-Make sure when you run out of clients add the client's name
+Make sure when you run out of clients add the client's name.
 ```
 yarn client <username>
 ```